magicmarc/marks-reverie/src/content/posts/ACT_V_Wai_and_the_Lighthouse.md

 ## Scene 1: The Coastal Walk

 *(Sydney coastline.
 The four flatmates trudge along a sandy bush track under the blazing sun.
-Waves crash below; cicadas scream overhead.)*
+Waves crash below; cicadas scream overhead.
+The salt air is sharp and alive, a world away from their usual cluttered flat.)*

-**MARK** *(panting)*:
+**MARK** *(panting):*
-Whose idea was this?
-Coastal walk, my foot—this is coastal death march.

-**AMBER** *(cheerfully cruel)*:
-Mine.
-Builds character.
-And leg muscles.
-You three could use both.

-**WAI** *(lagging behind, fanning himself with his cap)*:
-Character’s overrated.
-What I need is an ice cream truck.
-Or a stretcher.

-**WILL** *(smirking, still immaculate)*:
-You’re the athlete, remember?
-If you collapse first, it’ll be embarrassing for all of us.

-*(They laugh, trudging on.
-None notice Wai slowing, turning his gaze to the distant lighthouse, its white tower shimmering in the heat.
+I still can’t believe we’re actually doing this.
+We talked about it last night, but I thought it’d end like every other plan—with takeout and Netflix.

+**AMBER** *(swinging her water bottle, grinning):*
+Shows what you know.
+For once in our lives, we followed through.
+Miracles do happen.

+**WAI** *(mock-solemn, wiping sweat from his forehead):*
+Miracles?
+More like madness.
+Who in their right mind trades air-con for cicadas?

+**WILL** *(smiling faintly, hands tucked behind his back as if strolling a promenade, not a bush track):*
+People who need reminding there’s a world beyond deadlines and dirty dishes.
+Admit it—you feel better already.

+*(They pause a moment.
+The sea breeze tugs at their clothes; gulls wheel above, shrieking.
+For the first time in a long while, the four are together outside their flat, without laptops, phones, or schedules clawing at them.)*

+**MARK** *(softening, almost surprised at himself):*
+It is… nice.
+I’ve lived in Sydney for years, and somehow I’ve never walked this path.
+Feels wrong—and yet perfect.

+**AMBER** *(teasing, but gentler than usual):*
+See?
+You can be a human, not just a spreadsheet with legs.

+**WAI** *(grinning despite himself):*
+Alright, alright.
+It’s not awful.
+But if there’s no ice cream truck at the end, I’m writing a formal complaint.

+**WILL** *(with mock gravity):*
+To whom, exactly?
+Poseidon?

+*(They laugh, the sound carried off by the wind.
+The track bends, leading them deeper along the cliffs.
+Amber strides ahead, Mark and Will walk side by side, Wai drags his feet at the rear.
+None notice when his steps begin to falter, his gaze snagged by the glimmer of a distant lighthouse, white and stark against the horizon.
 His backpack shifts; inside, an unfamiliar book’s cover peeks—*The Southern Cross*, with a beast sprouting blossoms.
-He had taken it earlier from Will’s shelf, fascinated by its cover art.)*
+He had slipped it from Will’s shelf the night before, fascinated by the strange artwork.)*

-*(As the others vanish around a bend, Wai pauses, drawn.
-He trudges alone towards the lighthouse.)*
+*(As the others vanish around the bend, Wai pauses.
+The lighthouse gleams in the sun, calling.
+With a glance back at his friends, he hesitates—then trudges alone towards it.)*

 ## Scene 2: The Lighthouse